Shriharsh-Deshmukh/100-Days-100-Models/README.md

 # 100 Days 100 Models

-A repository featuring **100 machine learning models**, each trained on unique datasets using different algorithms.
-Learn and explore diverse ML techniques through practical examples.
+100 Days 100 Models is a curated collection of 100 machine learning projects, each demonstrating the training and evaluation of models on diverse datasets.
+This repository is designed to showcase a wide range of machine learning algorithms, datasets, and techniques, providing practical examples for learners and practitioners alike.

 Explore individual projects through Google Colab.